nykygit/sql-data-sucker/README.md

 - Report Viewer - The people who view reports.
 - Report Developer - The people who develop reports.
 - Data Catalog - All database names, object names, and meta data.
 No sample data.
-Data Dictionary - Business Definitions applied to the Data Catalog.
+- Data Dictionary - Business Definitions applied to the Data Catalog.
-Sample Data - A subset of data to help better identify what data exists.
+- Sample Data - A subset of data to help better identify what data exists.
-Linked Servers - SQL Server technology/feature for connecting to remote servers.
+- SQL Linked Servers - SQL Server technology/feature for connecting to remote servers.

 ### SQL Data Sucker Terms
-Sync Method
+- Sync Method
-Sync Schedule - There are set of Sync Schedules, for example, hourly, working days, weekends, nights, every 15 minutes.
+- Sync Schedule - There are set of Sync Schedules, for example, hourly, working days, weekends, nights, every 15 minutes.
 Each object has a matching Schedule ID so the Sync Proc knows when to sync it.
-Sync Proc - Runs anytime a SQL Agent Schedule calls it.
+- Sync Proc - Runs anytime a SQL Agent Schedule calls it.
 Runs against all objects with a matching Schedule ID.
-Linked Servers - Used to connect to all Production Database Systems.
+- Linked Servers - Used to connect to all Production Database Systems.
-AutoPermissions
+- AutoPermissions

 ## Moving Parts / Underlying Assumptions